-This form is used for changing IWs, IPs, and IFs to letter grades and retroactively dropping them from classes.
+Grade changes can be made in the UCDAccess faculty portal.
+Therefore, this form is only used when the instructor is unable to make changes in UCDAccess (for example if an instructor no longer works for CU Denver.)
+If needed, this form is used for changing IWs, IPs, and IFs to letter grades and retroactively withdrawing them from classes.
 The form is initiated by faculty and submitted to Academic Services Office for Dean's signature.
 Be sure to complete all appropriate sections.
 The student may not carry this form to Academic Services or the Records Office.
-(See CU Denver Downtown Denver campus Catalog or

-Schedule of Courses for criteria for using IW, IP, and IF.)
+(See CU Denver Downtown Denver campus Catalog or Schedule of Courses for criteria for using IW, IP, and IF.)